 When I wrote this essay in December 2012, Iceland's example to the world was exclusively a positive one.
-Now, in 2013, after the elections in Iceland in which the Independence and Progressive parties--that governed Iceland from 1995 to 2007--were returned to power, Iceland has also become a bad example to the world.
+In 2013, after the elections in Iceland in which the Independence and Progressive parties--that governed Iceland from 1995 to 2007--were returned to power, Iceland also became a bad example to the world.
 Among other anti-worker actions, these Icelandic reactionary parties privatized the banks in the early 2000s, which wreaked havoc on the nation, finally resulting in the default of the banks.
 Iceland has now become an example of how all nations of the world are rapidly moving to the extreme right.

 "The supposed success story of Iceland . . . has been exposed as a big lie by the recent election there, which revealed a population driven to desperation by a massive collapse of its standard of living--to the point where voters were willing to bring back the hated right-wing parties responsible for the pre-crash orgy of speculation."